Welcome to Walking Tour Cork

 30/03 Saturday Tour at 11.00am

-Tours are available by special appointment also during the winter months.
+Tours are available by special appointment.
 Please email email@example.com or call 00353830371559 for information and bookings.

-From April onwards, tours will be available most Saturdays and Sundays, please check website closer to date or email me.
+From June onwards, tours will be available most Saturdays and Sundays, please check website closer to date or email me.
+School tours are also available by appointment.

 Starting point is at Daunt's Square outside McDonalds.
 See location.